What are Abdominal Aortic Aneurysms?

 • Traumatic Injury

 If pregnancy is in your future and you’re worried about developing AAA, you should consult with your doctor.
-If you do develop an aneurysm, you will need treatment from a specialist.
+If you do create an aneurysm, you will need treatment from a specialist.

 Prevention